yosssi/qeeper/README.md

 The directory path which has SQL definition files.
 The default value is process.env.PWD + '/qeeper'.
 - defExt
-The directory path which has SQL definition files.
+The extension of the SQL definition files.
 The default value is 'def'.
 - cache
 The flag which indicates whether or not to cache the SQLs which are parsed and executed in the memory.